 Q: But don’t speech codes send a strong message to campus bigots, telling them their views are unacceptable?

 A: Bigoted speech is symptomatic of a huge problem in our country; it is not the problem itself.
 Everybody, when they come to college, brings with them the values, biases, and assumptions they learned while growing up in society, so it’s unrealistic to think that punishing speech is going to rid campuses of the attitudes that gave rise to the speech in the first place.
 Banning bigoted speech won’t end bigotry, even if it might chill some of the crudest expressions.
 The mindset that produced the speech lives on and may even reassert itself in more virulent forms.

 Speech codes, by simply deterring students from saying out loud what they will continue to think in private, merely drive biases underground where they can’t be addressed.
 In 1990, when Brown University expelled a student for shouting racist epithets one night on the campus, the institution accomplished nothing in the way of exposing the bankruptcy of racist ideas.

 As a former Dean at the University of Illinois, I was often amazed at the number of people who disagreed with the ACLU’s position on Hate Speech.

-About the only thing missing, I used to think, were the dunking stools once used in Salem, Mass, or the public humiliation of the pillory and stocks on the university quadrangle.
+About the only thing missing, I used to think, where the ducking stools once used in Salem, Mass, or the public humiliation of the pillory and stocks on the university quadrangle.

 In any case, literature and other forms of creative endeavor should never be restricted by those who believe THEY are the final arbiters of what can and cannot be said, written or shown.

-If that ever happens, then our Constitution will begin with the 2d Amendment–because the First Amendment will be but a distant memory.
+If that ever happens, then our Constitution’s will begin with the 2d Amendment–because the First Amendment will be but a distant memory.